 Many CEOs believe they know all there is to know about their business and the industry they are operating in, but the truth is they are not experts when it comes to rules that govern their industry and which they gave to stick to the letter for their business to operate legally.

 The development of new technologies and markets is causing the legal setting to change constantly and keeping up with this fast-changing environment is not an easy task.
 It is also one of the challenges of a growing company because adapting to fast-paced changes is not easy.
+Thus to adopt new changes, company managers take workplace conflict resolution workshops to identify changes and manage conflict.

 It is especially hard when entrepreneurial businesses don’t know what regulations they are supposed to follow and how to adapt to new changes as far as these regulations are concerned.
 Non-compliance has many negative consequences and can cause major business challenges.